Business is spiking for this Thai cactus seller amid a Covid-19 gardening boom

 Working with DHL Express Thailand, Chakpan familiarized himself with the proper packaging practices and the accompanying paperwork to ship his cactuses.
 Now, he is able to ship his plants to Singapore from Thailand in just one day with the necessary export and import documents.

 “We’re constantly exploring new alternatives for our customers by listening to their evolving needs.
 To support small businesses like Cactus Inter in this growing sector, we worked closely with the operations teams in the respective countries and our partner carriers to establish compliant processes that steer clear of the restrictions for shipping cactuses and other plants,” shared Herbert Vongpusanachai, Managing Director at DHL Express Thailand & Head of Indochina.

-Initially developed as a tailored solution for Cactus Inter late last year, the service by DHL Express allows shipments of cactuses to multiple destinations from Thailand — namely Cambodia, Indonesia (Jakarta), Singapore, and Vietnam (Hanoi).
+Initially developed as a tailored solution for Cactus Inter late last in 2020, the service by DHL Express allowed shipments of cactuses to multiple destinations from Thailand — namely Cambodia, Indonesia (Jakarta), Singapore, and Vietnam (Hanoi).